Brazier85/personal_zoo/docs/update.md

 # Start new container
 docker run -d -p 5000:5000 -v ./data:/app/data --name personal_zoo brazier85/personal_zoo:latest
 ```
-Hint: You can use the commands above in a script
+Pro Tip: You can automate these commands in a script to streamline the update process.

-## Manual installation
+## Manual Installation

-To update the application you only have to run `git pull` in your application folder or start the `run_docker.sh`-script.
+If you have a manual installation, updating the application is simple.
+Just run `git pull` in your application folder or start the `run_docker.sh` script.

-After the update you should visit the `<host/ip>:5000/update`-page.
-This page will update your database to the latest changes if there are any.
+After updating, it's advisable to visit the `<host/ip>:5000/update` page.
+This page will automatically update your database to incorporate the latest changes, if any.

 ## Automatic updates

-At the current time, my application does not have a auto update function implemented.
-But you can find this function on my [roadmap](/roadmap).
+As of now, Personal Zoo does not include an auto-update function.
+However, it is on my [roadmap](/roadmap) for future implementation.

+Ensuring your Personal Zoo installation is up to date guarantees you'll have access to the latest features and improvements.
+Don't hesitate to check for updates regularly to make the most of our application!